d-bl/GroundForge/docs/snow-stitches/index.md

 ![sample](sample.png?align=left)
 On the left a sample of lace by Babette.
 She invented a double hexagonal ring pair around a snowflake.
-This is a variation on snowflakes in a Paris ground.
 The intersections of the double ring pairs are in fact compact snowflakes.
+This inspired to explore a mix of snowflakes in general.

 The pair diagram of a six pair snowflake can be interpreted as a thread diagram of a three pair connection.